 I can remember being in elementary school worried about opening a bank account, in middle school thinking about my first job, and in high school concerned about my credit score.
 That, alone, should tell you that my views on financial literacy have always been a bit… unusual, especially for someone my age.
 Oddly enough, I didn’t grow up in a household that emphasized the importance of money management or financial planning.
-At a very young age, I recognized the constant disharmony between my family and money, and I decided to learn about finance then and there that I would be the change.
+At a very young age, I recognized the constant disharmony between my family and money.
+I decided to learn about finance and that I would be the change.
 With that being said, here’s a fun little list of financial do’s and don’t’s I’ve picked up over the years.

 - DO pay all of your bills on time, and, if possible, as soon as you get paid.